We’re always open to answering questions

 What do you mean when you say, "no added hormones"?

-No, the hogs and cattle in the Open Prairie Natural Meats program are never given antibiotics.
-But each animal’s welfare is our priority, and we’ll never withhold our veterinarian care from them if they need it.
+No, hogs in the Open Prairie Natural* Meats program have never received antibiotics.
+But each animal’s welfare is our priority, and we ensure animals receive appropriate veterinarian care when they need it.

-Along with standard vaccinations and parasite control to keep the animals healthy, veterinarians provide care to any animals that might become sick.
-If the veterinarian gives the sick animal antibiotics, the animal is separated from the Open Prairie Natural Meats program and moved to a conventional program where it can recover.
+Along with standard vaccinations and parasite control to keep the animals healthy, veterinarians provide care to any animals that might become sick, sometimes resulting in treatment of a sick animal using antibiotics.
+If antibiotics are used to treat a sick animal, the animal is separated from the Open Prairie Natural* Meats program and moved to a conventional program where it can recover.

-No. The Open Prairie Natural Meats team is dedicated to bringing better pork and beef to consumers at a reasonable price.
-To be labeled Certified Organic by the United States Department of Agriculture can be a costly endeavor.
+No. The Open Prairie Natural* Meats team is dedicated to bringing better pork to consumers at a reasonable price.
+To be Certified Organic by the United States Department of Agriculture can be costly .
 It is also difficult to find consistent suppliers of organic feed.
-Instead, we put our focus on supplying you with high-quality pork and beef from hogs and cattle raised without antibiotics and added hormones or growth promotants.
+Instead, we focus on supplying you with high-quality pork from hogs raised without antibiotics and added hormones or growth promotants.

 Is your product certified organic?